-We believe that the skills, experience and dedication of our executive officers are critical factors that contribute directly to our operating results, thereby enhancing stockholder value.
+We believe that the skills, experience, and dedication of our executive officers are critical factors that contribute directly to our operating results, thereby enhancing stockholder value.
 In order to continue to develop and bring to market the products that drive our financial performance, we must attract, motivate, and retain the top talent within our industry.
-As such, our compensation programs are designed: (1) to provide competitive compensation opportunities that attract, as needed, individuals with the skills necessary for us to achieve our business objectives and retain those top performing individuals; (2) to relate directly to our corporate performance and meaningfully drive our business objectives; (3) to reward and motivate strong individual performance, but with a substantial majority of compensation tied to corporate objectives; (4) to avoid undue compensation-related risk; and (5) to create direct alignment with our stockholders by providing equity ownership in the company.
-Further, the following aspects of our compensation program underscore our continued commitment to corporate governance and compensation best practices:
+As such, our compensation programs are designed to:

+- provide competitive compensation opportunities that attract, as needed, individuals with the skills necessary for us to achieve our business objectives and retain those top performing individuals; - relate directly to our corporate performance and meaningfully drive our business objectives; - reward and motivate strong individual performance, but with a substantial majority of compensation tied to corporate objectives; - · avoid undue compensation-related risk; and - create direct alignment with our stockholders by providing equity ownership in the company.